turper2024/cultural-mechanics/0000-culture-mechanics.project-instructions.2.md

 ## Final check

 Research only gaps; logs are not evidence.
-Ensure sources govern, field back-action remains, and support was not invented.
+Preserve source authority, field back-action, and evidential support.